kevinkkk0321/Udacity_self-driving-car-nanodegree/Project4_Behavioral-Cloning/writeup_template.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 since the loss didn't decrease much after that.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+For the final video: [project4_video](https://github.com/kevinkkk08/Udacity_self-driving-car-nanodegree/blob/master/Project4_Behavioral-Cloning/run1.mp4)